 Support artists in whatever way you can.
 They are too often living at the margins economically and yet they offer so much to this world that often isn’t valued and we’re really going to need them.
 Nourish yourself with music and art and writing—and to the degree you’re able, pay something for it.

 Stop giving your time or money to anything that does not nourish you, or that you know is toxic to you or others or the planet.
 If you streamline, if you tighten your belt, don’t let it be for the things above.
 Instead, let it be for anything you know is causing harm, or even that just isn’t adding value.
 Get rid of the dead wood.
 That might be cable service.
 It might be soda.
-It might be a person.
+It might be a relationship.

 These are my thoughts on nourishment and its value in a sometimes scary and confusing time.
 And it’s the high level on everything I advocate and teach—in one post.
 This really is in a nutshell my approach to my work and life.
 It’s almost everything I am passionate about in this area.